MatthieuNICOLAS/IJD-seminar-2015-03-03/slides.md

 - Data pushed anonymously to a **GitHub** repository...
 - ... but lost some tracks
-- Refactored and fixed the code
+- Fixed and refactored the code

 ------